campa-consortium/generator_standard/README.md

 - **Constructor:**
   `__init__(self, vocs: VOCS, *args, **kwargs)`:

-  The contructor has one mandatory argument:
+  The constructor has one mandatory argument:

   - `VOCS` object that defines the input and output names used inside the generator